laurent35240/Magento-Order-tickets/README.md

 1. Install extension through Magento downloader or with pear.
 Extension can be found on [Magento Connect Order Tickets page][1].
 2. Refresh Cache
+3. If you use Magento Compilation, run compilation process through back office (System > Tools > Compilation)
-3. For receiving automatically email about new tickets set correct email recipients in BO System > Configuration > Sales > Orders tickets
+4. For receiving automatically email about new tickets set correct email recipients in BO System > Configuration > Sales > Orders tickets
-4. You can also change frequency for receiving this emails by changing cron expression at the same place.
+5. You can also change frequency for receiving this emails by changing cron expression at the same place.
 By default emails are send every day at 2:42 and 14:42
 [More about cron expression][2]